There are currently no open consultations.

-The consultation process ensures that the public, practitioners and all other interested stakeholders have an opportunity to provide feedback on new and revised documents related to pharmacy practice prior to final approval.
+The consultation process ensures that the public, practitioners and all other interested system partners have an opportunity to provide feedback on new and revised documents related to pharmacy practice prior to final approval.

 Documents that are available for consultation are posted on the College website with clearly specified submission deadlines.
-The duration of consultations is generally 60 days but may vary according to Council’s needs and the status of a topic.
-The College may also solicit comments directly from targeted stakeholders.
+The duration of consultations is generally 60 days but may vary according to Board’s needs and the status of a topic.
+The College may also solicit comments directly from targeted system partners.